What do you do if a critically endangered Hawksbill sea turtle is in danger?

 This harbor is not included as a place where they live.
 Yet it is an “estuary that provides good habitat for sponge growth.”
 Other harbors may qualify as Hawksbill sea turtles’ habitat if NOAA designates” these areas based on the best available scientific data.”

-NOAA needs to learn about the Hawksbills in Kawaihae Harbor.
+NOAA has known that hawksbills live in harbors statewide.
+They need to learn about the Hawksbills in Kawaihae Harbor.

 Now that we have determined that NOAA is responsible for implementing the ESA, when and what will happen to help our resident Hawksbill with a giant hook on its left front flipper?